0xDegenDeveloper/RabbitHoles/cairo_contracts/README.md

 ##### Going deeper

-> The examples above solely apply to the contract's mint function due to its set up:
-> This permit abstraction can be specifc like shown, or go deep.
-Imagine an NFT contract:
+> The examples above solely apply to the contract's mint function due to its set up, this permit abstraction can be specifc like shown, or get more complex:
 >
-> - functions sharing permits: `set_royalty_percentage() & set_royalty_receiver()` functions both requiring a `ROYALTY_PERMIT`
+> - sharing permits: 2+ functions requiring the same permit:
-> - permits sharing a sudo permit : `MINT_PERMIT` & `BURN_PERMIT` are both binded -> `SUPPLY_SUDO_PERMIT`, sudoer can issue only these two permits
+>   - `set_royalty_bps()` & `set_royalty_receiver()` both requiring `ROYALTY_PERMITs`
+>   - Holders of this permit may call both functions
+> - multi-access sudoers: 2+ permits binded to the same sudo permit
+>   - `SET_TOKEN_URI_PERMIT` & `SET_CONTRACT_URI_PERMIT` -> `SUDO_URI_PERMIT`
+>   - Sudoers with this permit may issue `SET_TOKEN/CONTRACT_URI_PERMITs`
-> - sudo permits sharing a manager permit: `SUDO_SUPPLY_PERMIT` & `SUDO_ROYALTY_PERMIT` are both binded -> `REGIONAL_MANAGER_1`, holders of this regional permit can only issue these two sudo permits
+> - multi-access managers: 2+ sudo permits binded to the same manager permit:
+>   - `SUDO_ROYALTY_PERMIT` & `SUDO_URI_PERMIT` both binded to -> `ARTIST_PERMIT`
->   - in these scenarios, the contract's `setURI(), withdraw(), etc.` functions are only accessible to Owner (or permit holders if setup)
+>   - artists may issue `SUDO_ROYALTY/URI_PERMITs` (receivers may then issue royalty & uri permits)

 ### ERC20

-This is a standard ERC20 contract that references the Manager contract for minting & burning permissions.
+This is a standard ERC20 contract that references an instance of the Manager contract for minting & burning permissions.
 To mint tokens, a user or contract must have a `MINT_PERMIT`, and to burn tokens, they must have a `BURN_PERMIT`.

 ### Registry

-This contract handles the logic for the creation and storage of Holes & Rabbits, referencing the Manager contract for these permissions.
+This contract handles the logic for the creation and storage of Holes & Rabbits, also referencing the Manager contract instance for these permissions.
 A `CREATE_HOLE_PERMIT` & `CREATE_RABBIT_PERMIT` are required to create Holes & Rabbits respectively.
-There are no fees/rewards associated with this contract, that logic is intended to come from contracts with these `CREATE_HOLE/RABBIT_PERMITs`.
-This structure allows the project to be extended with few restraints.
+There are no fees/rewards associated with this contract, that logic is intended to come from contracts with `CREATE_HOLE/RABBIT_PERMITs`.
+This structure allows the project to be extended with fewer restrictions.

 ##### Theoretical extensions

-- A Shovel NFT collection is released that allow owners to dig holes at a discount and receive bigger `dig_rewards`
+- A Shovel NFT collection is released that allows owners to dig holes at a discount and receive bigger `dig_rewards`
 - RabbitholesV1_Shovel is deployed, handling the logic for this discount, reward & ownership verification
 - With the neccessary permits, V1 & V1_Shovel are operating synchronously